angellist/regulator/README.md

 };
 ```

-Now whenever you add an element with `data-wt="alert"` to the DOM, a click listener will be bound:
+Now whenever you add an element with `data-rc="alert"` to the DOM, a click listener will be bound:

 ```
 var content = $.get(someUrl); // Contains an "alert" block